 Showcase your artistic side at the Nantucket Island Fair.
 When participating in the pumpkin ring ross, you can bring your pumpkin or win one at the Atheneum Garden.
 The pumpkin painting event takes place at the sideyard of the Whaling Museum on North Water Street.

 The pumpkin painting and carving event reawake your inner child.
 You can paint, bedazzle, or carve; anything goes!

-2021 marked the 17th Annual Anniversary of the Nantucket Cranberry Festival.
-A series of exciting events draw crowds to the Milestone Cranberry Bog during the “cranberry month” in October.
+2023 will mark the 19th Annual Anniversary of the Nantucket Cranberry Festival.
+A series of exciting events will draw crowds to the Milestone Cranberry Bog during the “cranberry month” in October.
 You’ll learn everything about cranberry from farm to table and sample tantalizing cranberry treats.

 The event is also marked by hayrides, live music, Bog tours, and Nanpuppet & Barnaby Bear shows for the kids.

 Explore the ruggedly stunning coastal destination tucked in the wild where raptors, deer, shorebirds, and seals play.
 The dunes and tidal ponds are nothing short of phenomenal.